FilipRokita/TOSHA256/README.md

 ```
 python3 TOSHA256.py
 ```
-2. Input text you want to hash using SHA256 method.
+2. Input text you want to hash using SHA256 method and click enter
+3. You will see the result on the screen

 # Author
 Filip Rokita</br>